Q. What are benefits of Industrial Training?

 Engineering Consulting – professional engineering service firms who provide independent services,expertise and technical advice to companies who require specialised engineering tools and support to solve problems.

 Research & Development – all projects associated with the Taste of Research Summer Scholarships, and other Project based non-traditional work - must be submitted to the Industrial Training Coordinator in your School who will consult with the Faculty Unit to approve the project for Industrial Training.

-Student-led Projects (SLP) – some SLP’s have been approved by Faculty to count for up to 30 days of Industrial Training.
+Student Projects – some Student Projects have been approved by Faculty to count for up to 30 days of Industrial Training.
 Refer to Moodle for the approved list of Non-Traditional placements.

 International Immersion Programs – volunteer your time and make an immediate impact in communities that need it most.
 See here for a list of approved immersion programs.